Matangeshvara Temple, Khajuraho

 The Matangeshvara temple (IAST: Matangeśvara Mandir) is a Shiva temple in the Khajuraho town of Madhya Pradesh, India.
-It is located among the Western group of temples.
 Among the Chandela-era monuments of Khajuraho, it is the only Hindu temple that is still actively used for worship.
+As part of the Khajuraho Group of Monuments, the temple was inscribed on the UNESCO World Heritage List in 1986 because of its art, architecture, and testimony to the Chandela culture.

 History

 The Archaeological Survey of India (ASI) assigns the Matangeshvara temple to 900-925 CE, because it has a plain design unlike the later temples of Khajuraho.
 However, scholar Rana P. B. Singh assigned it to approximately 1000 CE.

 The temple has been classified as a Monument of National Importance by the ASI.

 According to the history, a sage named Matanga manifested in form of a lingam, and controlled the god of love.
 His hermitages were located at Khajuraho, Kedarnath, Varanasi and Gaya.
 These are now the sites of four Matangeshvara ("Lord of Matanga") temples.
 Another account states that the temple is named after an aspect of Shiva who controlled the god of love.